Harm from Hormones - The Bitter Pill

 The website of Dr Ellen Grant

-The Pill and HRT cause many serious illnesses with three times more deaths in young women "pill" takers (as shown in the world's largest "pill" study from the Royal College of General Practitioners).
+The Contraceptive Pill and HRT cause many serious illnesses with three times more deaths in young women "pill" takers than in young non-takers (as shown in the world's largest "pill" study from the Royal College of General Practitioners).

 Contraceptive and HRT hormones increase the risk of serious illnesses - not only as Pills but also as jabs, implants, gels and hormone-containing IUDs (intra-uterine devices).